Scilab-RL/Scilab-RL/README.md

 1. MuJoCo uses **GLEW** graphics library for rendering with the viewer.
 When we render an environment using MuJoCo on **Ubuntu**, we get `GLEW initialization error: Missing GL version.` error.
 To solve this, we need to set the **LD_PRELOAD** environment variable below:

     `export LD_PRELOAD=$LD_PRELOAD:/usr/lib/x86_64-linux-gnu/libGLEW.so`

-### CoppeliaSim and RLBench
-Please see the installation instructions on RLBench environment below.

 ##### Installation Instructions on CoppeliaSim and RLBench
 If you'd like to use environments simulated with CoppeliaSim,